SSCBB FAQ: How to become a Blood Biker

 They come from a wide variety and cross-section of people from all walks of life.
 People like you!

-there are many ways that you can donate to our charity, find out more here.
+There are many ways that you can donate to our charity, find out more here.

 If you have any queries about raising funds for us, contact our Fundraising Manager, Lynne – fundraising@ssbbgroup.org.uk